Halloween in Boston celebrations start at least a month before the actual event on October 31st.

 Of course, like many other Boston Halloween tales, that story may not actually be true.

-Each year, ImprovBoston creates a new musical comedy full of squirting blood (aka red corn syrup), juvenile humor, tasteless dialog, and catchy tunes to entertain and gross out Halloween fans.
+Each year, ImprovBoston creates a new over-the-top musical comedy full of squirting blood (aka red corn syrup), juvenile humor, tasteless dialog, and catchy tunes to entertain and gross out Halloween fans.

 Expect plenty of laughs and lots of splattering blood, not all of which lands on the actors.
 Don't wear your good clothes.